turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

+#### Validating the Setup

-As before, we're going to write the simplest test possible to make sure
+As before, we're going to write a very simple test to make sure
 that everything is wired together correctly.

 Create a file `test/api_test.rb`, and add this code to it: